 Almost every US citizen knows her or his Social Security number by heart, even if it’s a meaningless series of digits.
 But too few of us know our credit scores.
 And unlike an SSN, your credit score has a profound effect on your finances and future.

 Credit scores are notoriously fickle things.
 Yet they can affect major areas of your life, including housing, employment, and even relationships.
-A good score can make an enormous difference, so it’s a number worth maintaining.
+A clean credit score can make an enormous difference, so it’s a number worth maintaining.
 Luckily, there are some things you can do to increase your credit score and keep your interest rates low for life.

 First, it’s worthwhile to dispel some misconceptions.
 Contrary to some advice out there, plenty of good financial behaviors don’t change your credit score.
 Paying your monthly utility bills on time won’t benefit your score.
 But paying these items late—or not at all—will bring your score down.
 Another misconception about credit scores is that no history of late or bad payments is a good thing.
 While it seems unfair, everyone begins their financial lives with a low score.